cindyhtai/intro-to-machine-learning/README.md

 # intro-to-machine-learning
-Using Python, the data set is processed in order to prepare for machine learning.
+CS301 HW 06: Using Python, the data set is processed in order to prepare for machine learning.